wubaoyuan/Lpbox-ADMM/README.md

 $$

 where $\mathcal{S}_b = \[0,1\]^n$ is called box-constraint, and $\mathcal{S}_p = \{||x-\frac{1}{2}||_p^p=\frac{n}{2^p}\}$ is denoted as $\ell_p$-norm constraint.

-The geometric illustration of the equivalence between lpbox intersection and the set of binary points is presented as follows.
-For clarity, we just show the cases when p={1,2,5}
+The geometric illustration of the constraint equivalence is presented as follows.
+For clarity, we just show the cases when p={1,2,5}.
 <div align="center">
 <img src="/lpbox.png">
 </div>